fjebaker/notes/src/bash/bash-reference.md

 - `!=` is not equal to
 - `<` is less than in ASCII alphabetical ordering
 - `>` is greater than in ASCII alphabetical ordering

+The following are unary operators:

 - `-z` string is null (zero length)
 - `-n` string is not null

+### File test operators
+These operators act on file paths, either as strings or on expanded variables.
+They are all unary operators, unless otherwise stated.

+- `-e` exists
+- `-f` is regular (not a directory or device file)
+- `-s` is non-zero size
+- `-d` is a directory
+- `-h` is a symbolic link, alternatively `-L`
+- `-S` is a socket
+- `-g` sgid (set-group-id) flag is set -- file belongs to the group that owns the directory
+- `-u` suid (set-user-id) flag is set -- file will execute as root (provided owned by root); shows an `s` in permissions.

+The following are evaluated in the context of the script's executing user

+- `-r` has read permissions
+- `-w` has write permissions
+- `-x` has execute permissions
+- `-O` user owns this file
+- `-G` GID of file is the same as user's

+The following are binary operators

+- `-nt` left file is newer than right file
+- `-ot` left file is older than right file
+- `-ef` left file and right file are hard links to the same file

 ## Special variables
 Most of these are taken from [an advanced scripting guide](https://tldp.org/LDP/abs/html/internalvariables.html).